 Students who have received notice of academic dismissal may petition for reinstatement.
 Factors considered in determining reinstatement may include new efforts to achieve, measure of academic aptitude, summer school, extenuating circumstances, or compliance with requirements that were stated upon dismissal.
 All students who petition for reinstatement are considered on a case-by-case basis.

-All teachers and advisors of the Upper School will be informed of any students on Academic Warning and Academic Probation.
+Teachers and advisors of the Upper School may be informed of any students on Academic Warning and Academic Probation.

 In order to be eligible to participate in an athletic contest, a student must satisfy the following:

-- The student-athlete must attend a full day of classes to participate in that day's game.
+- The student-athlete must attend a full day of classes to participate in that day's practice/game.

 - The student-athlete must earn at least a 73% average during the previous grading period and maintain a 73% average during the current grading period.